arishs24/Final_Biochem/README.md

 - **HSP90** is a molecular chaperone that plays a crucial role in protein folding and stability.
 It has been implicated in neurodegenerative diseases, including Parkinson's disease.

 - **PINK1** (PTEN-induced kinase 1) is a mitochondrial kinase involved in mitochondrial quality control.
 Mutations in PINK1 are associated with early-onset Parkinson's disease.
-PINK1 activation can protect against α-synuclein aggregation.
+PINK1 activation can protect against α-synuclein aggregation

 - **α-Synuclein** is a presynaptic protein that aggregates into toxic fibrils in Parkinson's disease.
 The aggregation process is a hallmark of the disease pathology.